pthom/hello_imgui/README.md

 [![Running on 6 platforms](docs/HelloImGui_6_Platforms.png) ](https://traineq.org/HelloImGui_6_Platforms.mp4)

-__Online interactive demos:__
+__Online interactive demos applications:__

 Since HelloImGui also compile to wasm, applications created with it can be displayed in a browser.
-Click on the images below to run the demonstrations.
+Click on the images below to run the demonstration applications.

 | Hello, World | Advanced Docking | Classic ImGui Demo